 if you have recently had a heart attack and you have a build-up of fluid in your lungs.

-To make sure Tiazac is safe for you, tell your doctor if you have:
+To make sure Tiazac is safe for you, tell your doctor if you have ever had:

 congestive heart failure or heart problems;

-It is not known whether Tiazac will harm an unborn baby.
+It is not known whether diltiazem will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I use Tiazac?

 Take Tiazac extended-release capsules exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.